All 7 Astypalea Sightseeing

 Drakos Cave, meaning the cave of the dragon, is a wonderful natural attraction.
 The cave is decorated with impressive stalactites and stalagmites of different colors.
 Drakos Cave was associated with marauding pirates as it was thought to be a place where the pirates were hiding their treasures.

 The Monastery of Saint John is located 12 km west of Chora.
 Nestled between two steep slopes and offering a fantastic outlook at the islets of Ktenia, Pontikoussa and Ofidousa, the monastery stands on a hill next to an old castle.
 Gardens and streams below the church further enhance the beauty of the landscape.

 The Venetian Castle of Astypalea stands on a hill above Chora.
 The walls survive till today, but the constructions inside the walls are mostly ruined.

-Nine traditional windmills line the path to the Castle in Chora.
+Eight traditional windmills line the path to the Castle in Chora.
 They have been preserved and they mark probably the most picturesque spot of the village.

 Be the first to get news and special offers!